 Harry Newton is a writer, consultant, investor and public speaker.
-Newton writes a daily web blog called In Search of the Perfect Investment.
-The column focuses on investment trends and new technology.
-Newton is an advisor to a New York investment banker, Wellfleet Partners, which raises money for, and invests in early stage companies.
+Newton writes a daily web blog called In Search of the Perfect Investment, which you are welcome to visit.
+The column focuses on investments to buy -- from stocks to real estate syndications, and on stocks not to buy.
+It contains real-life lessons from Newton's own investing.

 In an earlier life, Newton and his partner, Gerry Friesen co-founded seven monthly magazines – Call Center, Computer Telephony, Imaging, LAN (later changed to Network Magazine), Teleconnect, Telecom Gear and Technology Investor.
-They also co-founded immensely successful conventions/ trade shows Call Center Demo and Computer Telephony Conference and Exposition, which, in its last year under their control, attracted 26,000 people.
+They also co-founded the immensely successful conventions/ trade shows Call Center Demo and Computer Telephony Conference and Exposition, which, in its last year under their control, attracted 26,000 people.
 They also published over 40 books on networking, imaging, telecom and computer telephony.
 In September, 1997, Friesen and Newton sold their publishing company to Miller Freeman (now part of United Business Media.)
-It was the fourth largest deal of that year.

-"bible" and been favorably reviewed by the
+become the industry "bible" and been favorably reviewed by the

 telecom, computing and general press: